microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 * C++ 17 (C++ 20 may work, C++ 14 will not)
 * The NuGet package(s) from the release

-Note that there are somewhat hacky ways to get traditional C to work with the COM interfaces, but it is a ton of work for you, and is not a scenario we support.
+There are somewhat hacky ways to get traditional C to work with the COM interfaces, but it is a ton of work for you, and is not a scenario we support.
 If you find yourself in that situation, I recommend factoring out the MIDI code into its own lib and encapsulating all the C++ calls in there.

 > NOTE: In the period of time before Windows MIDI Services ships in Windows, you will also need to run the latest Windows 11 Insider Canary build of Windows in order to be able to use the USB MIDI 2.0 driver.
 [Click here to learn more and join the Windows Insider Program](https://www.microsoft.com/windowsinsider/).

-> CPU Architecture: The public GitHub releases currently support Intel/AMD x64 only.
-Our internal builds and in-box release support x64 as well as Arm64.
-There is no planned support for Arm(32) or x86.
+> CPU Architecture: There is no planned support for Arm(32) or x86.
 We only support 64 bit applications.

 ## Consuming from C++ with Visual Studio